 Economist Gilad Alper details the background to the cannabis removal from the law and examines the real reasons for this.
 Harry Anslinger, William Randolph Hearst, DuPont and the interests and xenophobia that led to the law that remains with us to this day.

 On the reasons for the definition of cannabis as a dangerous and illegal drug already We have listed many times in the past, Including financial interests, shallow politics and xenophobia and minorities.
 Now the Israeli economist is presenting this in a new video Gilad Alper, In the production of the mada website, which is very popular among Prime Minister Benjamin Netanyahu.

-"Cannabis was up to 1937 a popular drug in the US, especially among the poor who could not afford expensive medical care," Alper describes.
-"Many doctors used to start each dose of cannabis - so how did cannabis become a dangerous narcotic drug that justifies throwing people into prison?"
+"Cannabis was up to the year 1937 a popular drug in the US, especially among the poor who could not afford expensive medical treatment," Alper describes.
+"Many doctors would start each dose of cannabis - so how did cannabis become a dangerous narcotic drug that justifies people being thrown into jail?"

 The main culprit is an American government official named Harry Anslinger, Who was the first director of the Federal Narcotics Agency.
 For years, he ran a false campaign to convince that cannabis is a dangerous drug to be outlawed.

 Alper presents the three main reasons for which Anslinger is believed to have embarked on a stubborn struggle against cannabis and its consumers: the usual lust of bureaucrats for budgets and authority, racism and fear of blacks and Hispanics, and an economic-industrial interest.